AdobeDocs/commerce-cif-documentation/integrations/02-AEM-Magento.md

 ### Checkout

 This integration uses client-side Cart component that renders the shopping cart and the checkout form to demonstrate a full experience integration pattern where you can deliver commerce experiences with Magento running in a completely headless way and AEM owning the glass.
 This component requires the AEM Dispatcher to be setup with GraphQL routing to enable the AEM page to access Magento's GraphQL endpoint.
-Additionally, it is mandatory to use abstracted payment methods.
-This puts the browser client in direct communication with the payment gateway provider so that neither Adobe or Magento clouds hold or pass PCI sensitive data.

 ### Account Management